abusaeed2433/JavaInREADME/inheritance/part3/README.md

 ## Overriding rules
 ### Rule-1:
 - Method must have to be an `instance` method,
-- Overriding doesn't apply to static methods,
+- Overriding doesn't apply to static methods.
 ### Rule-2:
-- The `overriding-method` must have the same name as the `overridden-method`,
+- The `overriding-method` must have the same name as the `overridden-method`.
 ### Rule-3:
 - The `overriding-method` must have the same number of parameters
   - of the same type,